Engee documentation

 x, fs = wavread( "bluewhale.wav" );

-Blue whales communicate in infrasound, the frequency band of acoustic oscillations almost does not overlap with the frequencies to which human hearing is sensitive.
-Therefore, the time vector in the presented data is compressed by a factor of 10 to make the height of the sound signal available to our perception.
+Blue whales communicate in infrasound, the frequency band of acoustic vibrations almost does not overlap with the frequencies to which human hearing is sensitive.
+Therefore, the time vector in the presented data is compressed by a factor of 10 so that the pitch of the audio signal is accessible to our perception.

-The next cell allows you to play back the sound signal read from the file.
+The next cell allows you to play the audio signal read from the file.

 In [ ]: